-Surface Water Management Plans (SWMPs for short) identify various risks to flooding, outline the preferred surface water management strategy to mitigate risks. and and establish a detailed long-term co-ordinated action plan to influence planning, investments, maintenance and community engagement.
+Surface Water Management Plans (SWMPs for short) identify various flood risks and outline the preferred strategy to mitigate these risks.
+The plans include a detailed long-term co-ordinated action plan to influence planning, investments, maintenance and community engagement.

 SWMPs have been completed for: Braintree and Witham, Brentwood, Chelmsford, Clacton on Sea, Colchester, Harlow, Loughton, Lower Sheering, Maldon, and South Essex (Inc. Rochford, Castle Point and Basildon)